Note: This article has been updated on 11/16/2020 to reflect the new PMP® Certification Exam, which is effective Jan. 1, 2021.

 Do I have to take a test to get the PMP?

 Yes.
 After your application has been reviewed and your payment has been made, you will be cleared to take the exam.
 You will have one year from the date of the application to take and pass the exam, with a maximum of three attempts during that year.
-The exam is offered daily at Pearson VUE testing centers throughout the country.
-While the exact percentage needed to pass fluctuates, it is typically close to 61%.
-You will not be told your score after you finish the exam.
+The exam is offered at Pearson VUE testing centers, but you can also take the test from home!

 What is the PMP test like?

-Each test is 200 multiple choice questions, and you’ll have four hours to answer them.
-25 of those questions are “experimental” and don’t count towards your score.
+Each test is 200 multiple-choice questions, and you’ll have four answers to answer them.
+Of those questions, 25 are “experimental” and don’t count toward your score.
 Unfortunately, you won’t know which 25 questions will be discarded, and they are placed randomly throughout the exam.

-Each question will have four choices, and it’s often the case that all of the answers are correct.
+Each question will have four choices, and it’s often the case that all answer choices are “correct.”
 You’re looking for the “most correct” response—the right thing to do at the right time in the right way.
 This is why reading the PMBOK® Guide is usually not sufficient to pass the test.
 Answering questions correctly takes practice, practice, practice!

 Do I have to have any project management classroom hours to get the PMP?

 Yes.
-Before you can qualify to take the exam, you must document 35 “Contact Hours” of project management instruction.
-Courses offered by your employer or training companies can count towards this total, but they are not pre-approved by PMI.
-To ensure your hours count, it’s a good idea to get your training from a Registered Education Provider (R.E.P.), like The Persimmon Group, or your local PMI chapter.
-You can also obtain your 35 hours online, so long as the training is offered by an R.E.P.
-Keep in mind, however, that regular PMI chapter meetings do not count toward your total.
+Before you can qualify to take the exam, you must document 35 “contact hours” of project management instruction.
+Courses offered by your employer or training companies can count toward this goal, but they are not pre-approved by PMI.
+To ensure your hours count, it’s a good idea to get your training from an Authorized Training Provider, like The Persimmon Group, or your local PMI chapter.

 Later, after you obtain your credential, you’ll need to accrue PDUs.
 PDUs can come from a range of sources, not just classroom instruction.
 For example, volunteering at your local chapter can help you accrue PDUs.